wrburgess/wrburgess_gui/README.md

 - List available versions of Node: `nvm ls-remote`
 - Install a new version of Node: `nvm install node`
 - Use the latest version of Node: `nvm use node`
-- Check Node version: `node -v`
+- Check Node versions: `node -v` and `npm -v`
-- For context, latest Node is `12.7.0` as of Aug 5, 2019
+- For context, latest Node is `12.7.0` as of August 2019
+- For context, latest npm is `6.10.3` as of August 2019

 ### Setup a New Repo

 - Clone the repo: `git clone git@github.com:Hireology/infrastructure_gui.git [new-repo-name]`
 - Move into directory: `cd [new-repo-name]`
 - Install dependencies: `npm install`
-- Test build works: `npm run start`
+- Check the build rendering: `npm run start`
 - Visit test site: http://localhost:1234
 - Run tests: `npm run test`